-Author has written 14 stories for Song of the Lioness, Harry Potter, Fullmetal Alchemist, Lost Odyssey, Final Fantasy XII, Professor Layton, Criminal Minds, Sherlock, Persona Series, Jane Eyre, and Dragon Age.
+Author has written 14 stories for Song of the Lioness, Harry Potter, Fullmetal Alchemist, Lost Odyssey, Final Fantasy XII, Professor Layton, Criminal Minds, Sherlock, Persona Series, Misc.
+Games, and Final Fantasy XV.

-How the descend into madness started.
+How the descend into ff madness started.
 A very rushed but whimsical piece in the end.
-Plot explanation was never my forte...
+Plot was never my forte, so marry me.

 Narcissus - SotL

-Because everybody has to write a kick-ass female assassin, at least once.
+Old, cringe-inducing story, but I don't have the heart to take it down, because everybody has to write a kick-ass female assassin at least once.

 However We Know the Landscape of Love - HP

 This is a love story of a girl building her own growth on others' tragedy, and of blind faith.
 Larka is someone that I could really fall in love with.

 Remus Lupin, The Faultless Man - HP

 Because he deserves his own story.
 Arlene is very hard to write: a spoiled yet sweet girl who is superficial but not dumb.
 Actually, it's just hard to write a likable OC, period.

 The angst monster has to come out somehow, and if Sirius/Remus isn't angst-baby, I don't know what is.
 Also a take on how effed up I can get these two boys.